 If you’re super-handy around the house, you can rehab the homes yourself.
 Otherwise, you’ll need to hire a group of professionals to help you succeed at rehabbing the houses you intend to flip.

-You’ll also need to seek counsel from attorneys and others who are well-versed in local laws to make sure your house is up to code and that you have all the necessary permits for construction projects.
+You’ll also need to seek counsel from attorneys and others who are well-versed in local laws.
+They will help make sure your house is up to code and that you have all the necessary permits for construction projects.
 Take your time researching and hiring the right group of professionals, as a smart choice now will save you loads of money and time down the line.

 Step 4: Find your property